 Using a residential detox clinic means that you will receive a managed process for detoxification, will be introduced to a variety or programs and will have the opportunity to meet other people in similar detox situations.
 Disadvantages hinge largely on cost / time or admission waiting periods in public facilities or inadequate, poorly explained processes.

 Different kinds of detox methods are used in drug and alcohol detox process.
 Getting through the detox process for an addict and their families is a trying time that should be handled in formalised professional treatment programmes where the patients are supported preferably by a substance abuse counsellor that understands the family dynamics and can play a lead mediatory role from the intervention through to the complete recovery.
 The family role is often neglected in addiction treatment and yet it is often one of the biggest contributing factors of patient zeros addiction triggers and or causes.
-Addiction treatment professionals are starting to veer away from the previous diagnosis that addiction is a disease and focusing on the resolution of individual traumatic experiences that plague addicts and become the drivers of addictive behaviours or other clinical psychological definitions like anxiety and depression which most frequently co-occur with drug and alcohol addiction and with other disorders like sex addiction and eating disorders.
+Addiction treatment professionals are starting to veer away from the previous diagnosis that addiction is a disorder and focusing on the resolution of individual traumatic experiences that plague addicts and become the drivers of addictive behaviours or other clinical psychological definitions like anxiety and depression which most frequently co-occur with drug and alcohol addiction and with other disorders like sex addiction and eating disorders.
 Codependency issues speak further to these dysfunctional family or relationship structures that can and should be dealt with using a third party sounding board to mediate family members dialogue and the after detox process of long-term and successful rehabilitation.